Middle Eastern Studies - Master Programme

 - Get all your documents ready: official transcripts and high school diploma (Bachelor's applicants), official transcripts and degree certificate or proof of expected graduation (Master's applicants), passport/ID and proof of English proficiency (all applicants)

 - Prepare programme-specific documents if stated on this page

 - Upload or send all required documents to University Admissions before the document deadline

 - Pay the application fee (if applicable) before the document deadline

 *Note that the process if different if you are applying as an exchange student or as a part of a cooperation programme (such as Erasmus +).

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-- three letters of recommendation (please find instructions and template on the Centre for Middle Eastern Studies website)
+- Three letters of recommendation (see the Centre for Middle Eastern Studies website for further instructions)

-These programme-specific documents should be submitted directly to the Center for Middle Eastern Studies (not to University Admissions in Sweden):
+These programme-specific documents should be submitted directly to the Center for Middle Eastern Studies (so not to University Admissions in Sweden):

 CMES' Education Coordinator